-Children should be using pencils to write unless they have been given a pen license.
+Children should be using pencils to write unless they have been given a pen licence.
+As above, teachers may use their discretion and the guidance provided below.
 Upon receiving this, they can use pen in all their work except Mathematics.

-A pen licence will be awarded to children who meet the following criteria.
+A pen licence will be awarded to children who meet the following criteria (coupled with teacher discretion).
 The phase leaders will have the final say over the pen licence awards.
 The licence will be given out in assembly together with a handwriting pen.